1. What is iDesign-Classroom?

 Please call iDesign-Classroom at 304-293-2832 to set up a specific training session that works for you and the classroom’s availability.
 Training is also available in our office’s mock classroom.
 Additional on-line training is available on our training page.

 9. What resources are available for Macintosh users?

 Most iDesign-Classroom classrooms include a standard PC running Windows 7.
-Currently, the following classrooms are equipped with Intel-based Macintosh computers which can “dual-boot” and have Mac OS X:
+Currently, Woodburn 116 is equipped with an Intel-based Macintosh computer which can “dual-boot” Mac OS X and Windows 7:

 All iDesign-Classroom supported classrooms accept laptop input for projection through a standard VGA connection.